 As a company, Southwest will be donating of 5,000,000 points to be distributed among the three organizations, each of which is directly involved with disaster relief in areas devastated by Hurricane Harvey.

-Transfer Partners – Chase, Amex, Citi & SPG
+Transfer Partners – Chase, Amex, Citi & Marriott

-Have Chase, Amex, Citi or SPG points and still want to donate?
+Have Chase, Amex, Citi or Marriott points and still want to donate?
 Remember, you can transfer your points to each institution’s specific airline partner/s and then use your points to do some good!

 (Links have been added below for additional details re: how to transfer your points.)